matteobergantin/Instagram-Video-Downloader/README.md

 This simple script allows anyone to download video and audio files from Instagram.

+## Update

+I know create an extension to simplify the injection of the script.

+For more information visit [this link](https://github.com/matteobergantin/Instagram-Video-Downloader-Extension)

 ## Usage:

 Simply copy-paste the code contained in `main.js` inside the developer console.